roboes/tools/readme.md

 ### Cycling routes

 [Komoot](https://www.komoot.com/discover): to download routes as .gpx files, see the [Komoot](#komoot) section.
-[Strava](https://www.strava.com/segments/explore): the best way to find cycling routes in Strava is to open a segment in the desired location and open the profiles of some atheletes, viewing their activities.
+[Strava](https://www.strava.com/segments/explore): the best way to find cycling routes in Strava is to open a segment in the desired location and open the profiles of some athletes, viewing their activities.
 To download activities as .gpx files, use the [Strava GPX downloader Chrome extension](https://chrome.google.com/webstore/detail/strava-gpx-downloader/pnglhfabfkchkadgnkfacoakincdpeeg).

 ## Hiking